 - Do you live on your own and are able to walk around and care for yourself without assistance (i.e. bathing, dressing, eating, going up and down stairs, etc)?

 - Are you disabled and collecting disability benefits?

 - Have you ever used tobacco?
-If yes what type, how much and how often used and what was approx date of last use?
+If yes, what type, how much, and how often used?
+What was the approximate date of last use?

 - Do you have ANY other health issues (i.e. diabetes, heart disease, atrial fibrillation, peripheral vascular disease, hypertension, past cancer, etc)?

 If you’ve had a stroke/TIA and you have other issues like diabetes, heart disease, past cancer, etc., I’d need to get more details on all of your issues to be able to shop your case properly to get accurate offers.